How to Develop a SaaS Billing System: Best Practices and Strategies

 - Major changes, including integrations and new subscription models, etc.

 Building a SaaS billing solution is not as simple as it sounds, as we have seen before.
 The job is not just limited to coding.
-Once customers started to come in, you might find yourself dealing with issues like customer support, sales deck, subscription management, etc.
+Once customers start to come in, you might find yourself dealing with issues like customer support, sales deck, subscription management, etc.